 The Group also invests in private equity funds which are held at fair value through profit or loss.
 Their value is determined in accordance with the information provided by the investee funds to the Group in relation to such investments, although the Group may make appropriate adjustment to such valuations if acting in good faith it determines that such valuations do not accurately reflect the true value of the investments.
 The Group's assessment of fair value is determined in accordance with International Private Equity and Venture Capital ("IPEVC") valuation guidelines, as the Board consider that the IPEVC valuation methodology used in deriving a fair value is not materially different from the fair value requirements of IFRS 13.
 The Group will also invest in drug development and medical innovation projects undertaken by the ICR or its subsidiaries.
-These investments in line with the IPEVC valuation guidelines.
+These investments are expected to be in the research and development stage.
+The Board expects to value these investments in line with the IPEVC valuation guidelines.
 During the year, the Group, with other parties, invested in a drug development project.
 See note 18 for further details.